greenelab/nature_news_disparities/analysis_scripts/analyze_mention_v_citation/mention_v_citation.md

 ```

 #### Plot the top country-year pairings have a large difference in citations vs mentions

+In the previous plot, all countries that have at least one point outside of the red lines will be considered either class M (above top red line) or class C (below bottom red line).
+If a country is found in both groups across the years, it is removed from consideration in later downstream processing.
+Countries that are in both classes are shown in the heatmap as having both blue and yellow entries across the row.

 ``` r
 make_heatmap_res <- function(in_df, value_col){